dwightjack/grunt-premailer/README.md

   }
 })
 ```

+####Usage Notes

+**`BaseUrl` option and stylesheets parsing**

+Be aware that the base URL gets applied _before_ inlining styles.
+This process will convert all relative linked stylesheets to absolute ones, possibly preventing the parser to retrieve the resources (since `link` tags point to a different location).
+In this scenario it's advisable to use the `css` option since it's uneffected from `BaseUrl`.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).